Why Diversity Should Matter to You

 Armstrong State University Age Diversity Chart

-Analyze the age range of Armstrong State University undergraduates with the following chart.
+Analyze the age range of Armstrong State University students with the following chart.

 Questions About Diversity

 - Is Armstrong State University supporting learners from all backgrounds?

 Schools with otherwise excellent racial and ethnic diversity still may not be diverse when it comes to other factors, such as economic backgrounds.
 Get a better idea of how Armstrong State University supports low-income students by visiting the Financial Aid Page.

 - Is Diversity Important to Armstrong State University?